 Who We Represent in Workers’ Compensation Cases

-The workers’ compensation team at Dethlefs Pykosh & Murphy works primarily with the following parties in all aspects of workers’ compensation litigation.
+The workers’ compensation team at Dethlefs Pykosh & Murphy represents injured workers in all aspects of workers’ compensation litigation.

 Frequently Asked Questions

 Dethlefs Pykosh & Murphy have collected commonly asked questions from worker’s compensation clients to share with you.
 This effort below is to help you gain a better understanding of what you may need to know before making a decision to seek legal guidance.
 As always, we are here to serve you.
 Can’t find what you are looking for?
 Contact us for your free, no obligation consultation meeting.

 If I’m injured at work, may I treat with my own doctor?
 Does my Employer have to pay my medical bills?

 An injured worker must treat with panel physicians for the first 90 days, after which they may treat with a doctor of their choice.
 The Employer must pay medical bills for the treatment rendered by the panel physicians.
 Panel physicians are doctors with whom your Employer is affiliated for the purpose of treating injured workers.
 The Pennsylvania Workers’ Compensation Act requires your Employer to post a list, in an obvious location, reflecting the names and addresses of doctors with whom you may treat for your injury

 If you have additional questions please contact our team for your free consultation or click here to learn more about workers’ compensation insurance.

 How is my disability rate calculated?
 Am I entitled to damages for pain and suffering?